 This morning he brought me a doughnut and when I told him I wasn't about to take his breakfast, he said,

-"You're not taking it.
-It was purchased for you."
+purchased for you."
 It tasted good.
 Lot's of icing.

 For some reason that simple statement made me think of Christ and His gift for me.
 His death on the cross, what He did for me, It wasn't something I had a part in, it was an act that He pre-arranged.
 My eternity, purchased.